Hero Image

 BBC Radio 4 Appeal: Supporting Rohingya Children to Learn

-Since 2009, Children on the Edge has been making learning possible for Rohingya children.
-Recently, we introduced a revolutionary initiative allowing children to finally learn in their own language, using a script called 'Hanifi.'
-Within just one school term, children can grasp basic reading and writing.
+This changed when Children on the Edge introduced lessons in the children's own mother tongue, using a Rohingya alphabet called Hanifi.
+Now, within just one school term, children can grasp basic reading and writing.

 BBC RADIO 4 APPEAL